StateFarm-STEM/pyinthesky/lesson4/README.md

 #### How to get the TinyGPSPlus library:
-- navigate to the sketch menu and hover over include library and then click manage libraries
+- Navigate to the sketch menu and hover over include library and then click manage libraries
-- type in TinyGPSPlus and install the library and then restart the IDE
+- Type in TinyGPSPlus and install the library and then restart the IDE
-- copy and paste this code into a sketch and run it
+- Copy and paste this code into a sketch and run it
 ```
 #include "TinyGPSPlus.h"
 #include <SoftwareSerial.h>